nickwidmaier/GettingAndCleaningDataCourseProject/CodeBook.md

 I wanted to rename the column headers in order to allow for more readability.
 To this end, a series of gsub() functions were applied to substitute special characters and clear up abbreviations.

 Essentially:
-All special characters removed
+All special characters removed<br/>
-Column Names beginning with f and t were changed to begin with "Frequency"" and "Time" respectively "Acc" was replaced with "Accelerometer"
+Column Names beginning with f and t were changed to begin with "Frequency"" and "Time" respectively<br/>
+"Acc" was replaced with "Accelerometer"<br/>
-"Gyro" was replaced with "Gyroscope"
+"Gyro" was replaced with "Gyroscope"<br/>
-"Mag was replaced with "Magnitude"
+"Mag was replaced with "Magnitude"<br/>
-"BodyBody" was replaced with "Body"
+"BodyBody" was replaced with "Body"<br/>
-"std" was replaced with "StandardDeviation"
+"std" was replaced with "StandardDeviation"<br/>

 Exact code can be found in run_analysis.R file